voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--webui"></a>`bareos::webui`

-This class manages the bareos webui service, package and configuration, it will be automatically included when a resource is defined.
+Manage the Bareos WebUI service, package and configuration.
+Automatically included when a resource is defined.

 #### Parameters